cognitae-ai/Cognitae/Cognitae_Gaming/README.md

 This separation of concerns allows creators to focus on their vision without getting bogged down in technical implementation, and it allows Chronos to be a highly optimized and reliable game engine.

-## Why This Project is Unique
+## Why This is Unique

-This is more than just a collection of prompts; it's a fully-engineered, LLM-native game development platform with several key architectural innovations:

 *   **Symbiotic Design**: Daedalus (the authoring tool) and Chronos (the game engine) are built as two halves of a whole.
 Modules built with Daedalus are guaranteed to be 100% compatible with the Chronos runtime, creating a seamless "build-and-play" workflow.
 *   **The "Memory Spore" System**: Chronos solves the problem of LLM context persistence with a brilliant serialization protocol.
 It can generate a compact, verifiable, and portable save state, allowing for true, long-term campaign play across multiple sessions.
+(WIP)
 *   **The "Loom of Causality"**: This is Chronos's event-driven engine.
 It allows for complex, unscripted interactions and consequences, creating emergent narratives that respond logically to player actions rather than following a rigid script.
-*   **Collaborative AI Personas**: Daedalus isn't just a tool; it's a creative partner.
+*   **Collaborative AI Personas**: Daedalus is a creative partner.
 It embodies multiple "Creative Companions" (the Poet, the Keeper, the Challenger) to make the complex process of game design feel like a natural conversation with a team of experts.

 ---